oullin/api/docs/middleware/token_analysis_v2.md

 ## 6) What remains unchanged (for clarity)

 - The overall request flow and canonicalization approach remains; we are enriching it with distributed state, policy tightening, and key management features.
-- Error messages remain generic to clients; only status codes and headers may change for rate-limiting (429) and possibly clock skew guidance headers.
+- Error messages remain generic to clients; status codes now include 429 for rate-limiting and more specific (but still generic) error messages for timestamp validation.

 ---